 Up to 80% of women have uterine fibroids by the time they’re 50.
 Not all fibroids cause symptoms, but those that do can make it very difficult to function normally.
-If you’re suffering from heavy periods or other possible fibroid symptoms, reach out to experienced board-certified interventional radiologist Andrew Doe, MD.
+If you’re suffering from heavy periods or other possible fibroid symptoms, reach out to experienced board-certified interventional radiologist Andrew Doe, MD or Sandra Newberry, MD.
 At Alate Health, the team offers fibroid removal treatments that shrink fibroids and reduce fibroid bleeding to end your symptoms quickly.
 Call the Houston, Texas, office, or use the online appointment tool to set up your visit.

 Uterine fibroids are muscle and fibrous tissue growths inside your uterus.
 There are four types of fibroids:

 Although fibroids aren’t cancerous, they can still cause considerable problems, including heavy bleeding and long periods.
 A fibroid can be as small as an apple seed, as large as a grapefruit, or anywhere in-between.

 Fibroids sometimes occur in clusters, too.
 Most women get fibroids sometime in their 30s, 40s, or 50s.
 They’re fairly uncommon after menopause.

 If you have fibroids, you might not have any symptoms.
 Sometimes, women find out about their fibroids during a routine women’s wellness exam.
 But, in many cases, fibroids cause a range of very difficult issues, including: